 Today we are going to talk about the basic requisite to verifying for ourselves the truths and realities contained within all religions.
 We are going to explain how to develop that within ourselves, how to become cognizant of what Judaism, Buddhism, Christianity, Islam, Jainism, really contain, because what draws us to spiritual studies is the desire, or the longing to experience for ourselves what divinity is, to know what is God, or what is our Buddha inside.

 It is this longing that impels us to inquire.
-As the foundation to any religious practice, to experience divinity, to acquiring gnosis, knowledge divinity from experience, we talk about awareness as a foundation, a basic requisite for entering to the experience of divinity.
+As the foundation to any religious practice, to experience divinity, to acquiring gnosis, knowledge of divinity from experience, we talk about awareness as a foundation, a basic requisite for entering to the experience of divinity.

 We state in a very clear way that divinity is not what modern religion has developed it to be.
 Usually, we think of it in Christianity as these anthropomorphic figures of an old man in the clouds or the external physical personality of Jesus, or as Buddha Shakyamuni in Buddhism, as some external figure outside that were the ones capable of achieving these great realizations and that we do not have that capacity.